wssimms/gssquared/Docs/DevelopLog.md

 Here is the Apple IIe checklist:
-[ ] 128K memory management
+[x] 128K memory management
 [ ] 80 column text
 [ ] dlgr
 [ ] dhgr
+[ ] VBL
 [ ] Alternate character set (I implemented the switch but don't act on it yet)
-[ ] display must read video memory from absolute memory, not from page table [ ] have "default to rom" concept in mmu.
+[x] display must read video memory from absolute memory, not from page table [ ] have "default to rom" concept in mmu.
+[ ] modifier keys mapped to open-apple and closed-apple

 ## Jun 24, 2025